bensurman/angular-screenmatch/README.md

 ## Installation

+`bower install angular-screenmatch`

- Get the minified script from /dist.
+ Or get the minified script from /dist.

 ```html
 <script src='/path/to/your/modules/angular-screenmatch.min.js'></script>